Mental health in sport

 What sports can do

-There are several things that sports organisations can do to contribute towards the ongoing mental wellbeing of their participants, as well as supporting those experiencing mental health problems.
+There are several things that sports organisations can do to contribute towards the ongoing wellbeing of their participants, as well as supporting those experiencing mental health problems.

-Creating a healthy environment
+Creating a safe environment

 Sports organisations should always aim to create environments where young people feel safe and supported.
 This could include: